 However, there was once a time when there was no such thing as convenience food.
 It is my opinion that not only is cooking from scratch better for you, it can also save you a bundle.

-So if you are on a tight budget this Thanksgiving, don’t shop boxed foods.
+If you are on a tight budget this Thanksgiving, don’t shop boxed foods.
 If you want macaroni and cheese, tell Kraft bye-bye.
-Instead, follow a recipe like this to make a delicious mac and cheese.
+Instead, follow a recipe like this to make delicious mac and cheese.

 5. DIY Your Turkey